-Like Scharwtz and many AI researchers, we recognise the criticality of factoring in values for automated reasoning.
-This is necessary both to guide the operation of AI itself and to build AI systems that support individual and collective human decision-making.
+Like Schwartz and many AI researchers, we recognise the criticality of factoring in values for automated reasoning.
+This is necessary both to guide the operation of AI itself and to build AI systems that support individual and collective human decision making.
 Traditionally, AI has used different human-associated qualities to guide behaviour, from calculating reward or utility (such as game theory~\cite{chalkiadakis2011computational,osborne1994course}), or following (or not) the norms of a community or society (normative systems~\cite{aagotnes2007logic,shoham1995social}), to the internal beliefs, goals and intentions inspired by cognitive sciences (agent BDI models~\cite{de2020bdi,dinverno98,rao1997modeling}), to name a few.
 However, as AI becomes increasingly prevalent in our everyday lives and issues arise around the trust we have in AI systems, it is becoming increasingly critical to consider how we design AI systems that can explicitly reason over human values.
-Significant research has made a compelling case for using human values in the design of ethical artificial systems~\cite{GFAIH21,10.1007/s11023-020-09539-2,russell2019human,Weide2010}.
-There is a need to design artificial systems that can explicitly reason about values to determine behaviour choices and, subsequently, communicate to various stakeholders how that value-based reasoning occurred.
+Significant research has made a compelling case for using human values in the design of ethical AI systems~\cite{GFAIH21,10.1007/s11023-020-09539-2,russell2019human,Weide2010}.
+There is a need to design AI systems that can explicitly reason about values to determine behaviour choices and, subsequently, communicate to various stakeholders how that value-based reasoning occurred.
 But how can we best incorporate values into the range of other primary constructs in AI that guide behaviour, such as norms or beliefs, for example?
-In Scharwtz's article on the Theory of Basic Values~\cite{Schwartz2012AnOO}, he asks, ``How do values relate to attitudes, beliefs, traits and norms''?
-He states, ''[w]hen trying to explain why individuals behave as they do, people often refer to attitudes, beliefs, traits, or norms.''
-We agree that the constructs guiding human behaviour are numerous, resulting in complex decision-making processes that select certain behaviours over others.
-As we illustrate in Figure~\ref{fig:behaviour}, there are many factors, both at the individual and at the collective level, which influence action choice and the resulting behaviour.

 In multi-agent systems, behaviour is typically guided by constructs such as beliefs, goals, norms, or utility functions.
 However, these constructs do not explicitly capture the human values that motivate or justify such mechanisms.
 This limitation becomes particularly salient in hybrid human–AI collectives, where agents must act in ways that align with shared or individual values.
 Our work addresses this gap by introducing a formal framework that enables the explicit representation of values and the evaluation of agent behaviour with respect to those values.